KaguraKagura/OnlineBookstore/README.md

 6. `python3 manage.py migrate` to let Django create needed tables in the database
 7. `python3 manage.py runserver` to start the Django development server and follow the URL in the console to see the website (default url on Linux is http://127.0.0.1:8000/)
-8. Visit http://127.0.0.1:8000/admin and login using credentials entered in step 5 to see manager features
+8. Visit http://127.0.0.1:8000/admin and login using credentials entered in step 5 to see most manager features
+9. Visit http://127.0.0.1:8000/home/admin_book_report and http://127.0.0.1:8000/home/admin_book_report to see manager book report and user report